mahmood-ghaem/Everyday-Thoughts/README.md

-# What I'm thinking about right now?
+# What am I thinking about at the moment?

 On this page, I will post the topics I deal with and work on them as a developer and administrator of office automation.